yunz-dev/2025-recruitment-technical-assessment/backend/README.md

 - For cases where a `HTTP 400` status code should be returned, the autotests focus only on the correct status code being returned and do not check or consider error messages.
 - Feel free to use any additional libraries, packages, or imports that you find necessary. (make sure that the package/package lock or requirements.txt files are updated accordingly)

+[Task 3]
+- The behaviour for a list with an empty `requiredItems` list is undefined.
+You do not need to handle this case.
+- You can assume the returned `ingredients` in the recipe summary may be returned in any order.

 ## Getting set up
 A basic flask/express application has been set up for you in `[py|ts]_template/devdonalds.py`, including some endpoints.
 To run it, enter `./run.sh` in the `[py|ts]_template` folder, and a server should be spun up on port 8080.